Virtual Light

 Virtual Light is a science fiction novel by American-Canadian writer William Gibson, the first book in his Bridge trilogy.
 Virtual Light is a science-fiction novel set in a postmodern, dystopian, cyberpunk future.
 The term 'Virtual Light' was coined by scientist Stephen Beck to describe a form of instrumentation that produces optical sensations directly in the eye without the use of photons.
 The novel was a finalist nominee for a Hugo Award, and shortlisted for the Locus Award in 1994.

 Plot summary

 The plot centers around Chevette Washington, a young bicycle messenger who lives in the ad hoc, off-the-grid community that has grown on the San Francisco-Oakland Bay Bridge in the aftermath of a devastating earthquake.

-Chevette, on a whim, steals a pair of dark-rimmed glasses from a man at a party because she is offended by his demeanor.
+Chevette, on a whim, steals a pair of dark-rimmed glasses from a man at a party because she finds him loathsome.
 Soon after, she realizes that the glasses have unlikely importance, as security company henchmen begin tracking and following her.
 Among the pursuers are Svobodov and Orlovsky, two Russian immigrants who reside in San Francisco and are employed as cops, as well as Loveless, a ruthless corporate hitman with gold canine teeth.
 The glasses contain plans by a powerful corporation to rebuild San Francisco entirely using nanotechnology, and for that reason, they are highly coveted and present a danger to the person who possesses them.